hnolCol/instantclue/README.md

 Executable binary files are available at the [website](http://www.instantclue.uni-koeln.de) for Mac OS and Windows.

 ## Getting Started

-Clone the repository, navigate to the folder and execute
+Clone the repository, navigate to the src folder and execute

 ```
 python instant_clue.py
 ```

 The Graphical User Interface (GUI) will open.

 ## Tutorials

 PLease visit https://www.instantclue.uni-koeln.de for video tutorials.

 ## Citation

-Original article was published in [Scientific reports](https://www.nature.com/articles/s41598-018-31154-6)
+If you found usage of Instant Clue useful within your scientific publication, please consider to cite the original article was published in [Scientific reports](https://www.nature.com/articles/s41598-018-31154-6)

 Nolte et al. Instant Clue: A Software Suite for Interactive Data Visualization and Analysis, Scientific reports 8, 12648 (2018)

 ## License

 InstantClue was licensed under the GPL3 clause.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.

 ## Import note

 To make the treeview work the function "section in the ttk.py file line 1392 (tkinter package folder) will have to be changed.

     def selection in the ttk.py file in the tkinter package folder: line 1392

     def selection(self, selop=None, items=None):
         """If selop is not specified, returns selected items.""" if isinstance(items, (str, bytes)):